How to Freeze Avocados (4 Ways to Keep Them Fresher Longer!)

 • Thawing: To thaw, place in a bowl of cold water for about thirty minutes or thaw overnight in the refrigerator.

-• Make guacamole: You can make guacamole and freeze it too!
+• Make Guacamole: You can make guacamole and freeze it too!
 Let it thaw in the fridge overnight before serving.

-• Use in recipes: Remember, the texture of avocados may change slightly after freezing, but their flavor remains intact, making them a convenient addition to various dishes, especially those that involve blending or mashing.
+• Use in Recipes: Remember, the texture of avocados may change slightly after freezing, but their flavor remains intact, making them a convenient addition to various dishes, especially those that involve blending or mashing.

 Avocado on a baking sheet ready to freeze